teksi/wastewater/docs/en/user-guide/editing/maintenance_events.rst

 Multi Edit
 -----------------------------------------------------------

-There is in the moment no tool to create or to link a maintenance event to a selection of reaches or wastewater structures.
-If you open the form in multi edit mode, the **Maintenance** tab is empty.
+Multi edit with linked tables is implemented in QGIS.
+It is possible to create or to link a maintenance event to a selection of reaches or wastewater structures im multiedit-mode.
-Multi edit with linked tables is not implemented in QGIS.